21 Jan Give Your Friend A Friendship Card

 The Scarlet Red embossing is elegant in itself.
 I found it useful to die cut it from the back to preserve the integrity of the embossing and keep the tape from lifting the uncoated surface.
 In another design event, it would be interesting to compress a design into the surface.

 Mohawk makes both the Red Scarlet and the Remake, Black Midnight.
 They experiment a lot in unusual papers that are green in the making, and nuanced in their colors and textures.
 The Remake is upcycled leather.
 Pretty exciting, right?
 “Upcycled” is adding value to a product so it is better than it was before you started.
 Using leather scraps to make paper is pretty exciting.
 It is also recyclable and compostable.
 Crush is also a paper make with consumable residues.
 White Corn is made from white corn and is probably one of the greener papers around: All papers are printable either with a laser, or ink jet printer.
 It is recommended on embossed papers to adjust the pressure, but since most crafters have a basic laser printer, I would simply adjust the setting for the darkest setting possible.
 Black Midnight would need a white toner printer…ah, someday…so I would do the laser toner and add foil.
-On black it would be stunning.
-They all take glue products which allows for Perfect Pearls and similar techniques.
+On black, it would be stunning.
+They all take glue products which allow for Perfect Pearls and similar techniques.
 Shine Papers, perfect for the envelope, prefer to be laser printed.
-I don’t always have the exact envelope to match each paper, so a well stocked supply of Shine, White Pearl envelopes in various sizes will always be there for you, to add sparkle.
+I don’t always have the exact envelope to match each paper, so a well-stocked supply of Shine, White Pearl envelopes in various sizes will always be there for you, to add sparkle.
 Remake also makes A9 envelopes in Black Midnight that will emphasize the black outline.
 Enjoy!

 The products used to make this project: